Prospa is proud to support Kiva

 - By supporting women’s economic participation, micro-loans help to empower women, thus promoting gender-equity and improving household well-being

-Poor people, with access to savings, credit, insurance, and other financial services, are more resilient and better able to cope with the everyday crises they face.
-Micro-loans can significantly reduce the need to sell assets to meet basic needs so poor people can cope with sudden increased expenses associated with death, serious illness, and loss of assets.
+Access to savings, credit, insurance, and other financial services enables people to be more resilient and better able to cope with the everyday crises they face.
+Micro-loans can significantly reduce the need to sell assets to meet basic needs so people can cope with sudden increased expenses associated with death, serious illness, and loss of assets.

 A Kiva loan made with Prospa support – The micro-picture